Isotropic Cellular Automata: the DDLab iso-rule paradigm: the IFH mutation/filter game

 The mutation algorithm can operate in conjunction with on-the-fly filtering described in section~\ref{filtering}.
 The keyhit to mutate will preferentially select an unfiltered iso-group bar at random and assign a random value different from the current output.
 For a binary rule the output is simply flipped.
 A red block is shown at the base of the bar --- beside the black filter block if this is also active.
 When the latest mutation is restored its red block is removed.

-To observe the effects, the appearance of pattern filtering can be toggle off/on with a keyhit while the histogram filtering scheme remains visible.
-The mutation game is most effective if all active bars have been filtered because a mutation to an inactive iso-group will be neutral for self-contained dynamics such as a glider-gun/eater system.
+To observe the effects, the appearance of pattern filtering can be toggled off/on with a keyhit while the IFH filtering scheme remains visible.
+The mutation game can be the most effective if all active bars have been filtered because a mutation to an inactive iso-group will be neutral for self-contained dynamics such as a glider-gun/eater system.

 In the examples in figures~\ref{Life-glider-gun iso-histogram} to \ref{Spiral3d-glider-gun iso-histogram} the initial state is an isolated glider-gun, in most cases contained by eaters.
-All active bars are first filtered marking them with black blocks, Then mutations are made which automatically and randomly seeks out unfiltered inactive iso-groups represented by missing bars, marking them with red blocks.
+All active bars are first filtered marking them with black blocks, then mutations are made which automatically and randomly seek out unfiltered inactive iso-groups represented by missing bars, marking them with red blocks.
 Because these are neutral mutations the relevant glider-gun system must be preserved.

-The mutation game is applied to the $v2k9$ rules: game-of-Life, SapinR, Sayab, and also the hex lattice $v3k6$ Beehive rule and $v3k7$ Spiral-rule --- both of which feature a 3d glider-gun.
-Sayab, SapinR, the 3d Beehive-rule (figure~\ref{beehive rule glider-gun}) and the Spiral-rule (both 2d and 3d) are special in the sense that their glider-guns emerge spontaneously from random initial states, whereas glider-guns for other rules covered in this paper need carefully construction.
+The mutation game is applied to the $v2k9$ rules: game-of-Life, SapinR, Sayab, and also the hex lattice $v3k6$ Beehive rule and $v3k7$ Spiral-rule --- both of which feature a 3d glider-gun (figure~\ref{beehive rule glider-gun}).
+Sayab, SapinR, the 3d Beehive-rule and the Spiral-rule (both 2d and 3d) are special in the sense that their glider-guns emerge spontaneously from random initial states, whereas glider-guns for other rules covered in this paper need careful construction.